Sir Guy's Biography

 When we hear of the histories of BDSM and Leather, the conversations often go to the early white gay male community or some European houses, but the fact of the matter is, just like American history, People of Color have had a long and storied history in the BDSM and Leather communities, not just as participants but as leaders.
 This history is rich and needs to be explored.
 Sir Guy will be your tour guide as we take the first steps into exploring various aspects of the histories of People of Color in Leather and BDSM.

-Before we are Masters or slaves, we are people with our own experiences and beliefs, which may affect how we respond to things, how we view others, and how others view us.
-American society has issues with race and minority cultures that are often not discussed until there is a major problem.
+Before we enter consensual relationships as Masters or slaves, we are people with our own experiences and beliefs, which may affect how we respond to things, how we view others, and how others view us.
+American society has issues with race. ethnicity and other cultures that are often not discussed until there is a major problem.
 This avoidance can have a polarizing effect, not just in the world at large but within the BDSM and M/s communities as well.
 How do we deal with social conditioning around race and color?
 How do we deal with the terms "Master" and "slave" or the concept of consensual "ownership" of a person?
 Are there different perceptions of M/s in interracial or multicultural households?
 Sir Guy will lead a discussion of these and related questions.

 M/s, D/s and Multiracial.
 Multicultural, Multi-religious (etc.) Relationships